Depression

 Alcohol is another common compound that can greatly reduce sleep quality.
 Though it might make you sleepy, it's best to use as little as possible, saving its consumption for special occasions, if you opt to consume it at all.
 Even aside from its negative effects on sleep, it is pretty unhealthy in general.
 When you do have it, remember to stay hydrated, drinking water regularly.

-Unfortunately, cannabis (marijuana) can also negatively impact sleep quality.
-It probably isn't as bad for that as caffeine and especially alcohol are, but it can disrupt the sleep cycle and reduce the amount of time spend in the REM phase.
+Unfortunately, cannabis/marijuana can also negatively impact sleep quality.
+It probably isn't as bad for that as caffeine and especially alcohol are, but it can disrupt the sleep cycle and reduce the amount of time spent in the REM phase.
 This is why dreams are usually so much harder to remember for people who have it regularly.
-Oh, and by the way, technically everyone dreams every night, it's just a matter of whether you can recall them or not.
+Oh, and by the way, technically everyone has dreams every night, it's just a matter of whether you can recall them or not.

 Aside from the amount and quality, it's also good to have a consistent sleep schedule so your body is trained into going to sleep at the right time.
 It's generally recommended to sleep at night and be awake during the day if possible.
 Not only is most of the rest of the world operating on that schedule (which means you will be able to be more productive and do more things if you follow it), it's also good to get enough sunlight.
 See the previous section on sunlight for details about that.